-The wave of accounting scandals at companies in the over the past decade illuminate the need to ensure auditor independence in the face consulting services to audit clients.
+The wave of accounting scandals over the past decade illuminates the need to ensure auditor independence in the face of consulting services to audit clients.
 The ratio of non-audit services to total revenues at the large accounting firms grew significantly leading up to the accounting scandals.
 Public Fund Advisory Services believes the ratio of non-audit fees should make up no more than one-quarter of all fees paid to the auditor so as to properly discourage even the appearance of any undue influence upon an auditor's objectivity.